AriFordsham/GHCWiki/typeable.md

 # Safer and more expressive type representations

 This page summarises a proposed re-design (again!) of the `Typeable` class, to better support static values.
-It should be read in conjunction with the [StaticPointers](static-pointers) page, and in particular with [Simon's blog post on static pointers](/trac/ghc/blog/simonpj/StaticPointers).
+It should be read in conjunction with the [root page for distributed Haskell](distributed-haskell), which was a major driving force for the design described here.

 The names of functions and type constructors is totally up for grabs.